Jonathan Coleman (politician): Member of Parliament

-In the 2005 election, Coleman stood as the National Party's candidate for the Northcote seat.
-He was also ranked 35th on the party's list.
-Coleman was successful, defeating Ann Hartley of the Labour Party.
+In the 2005 election, Coleman stood as the National Party's candidate for the Northcote seat and was ranked 35th on the party's list.
+He had previously unsuccessfully sought the party's nomination in the Tamaki electorate.
+Coleman was successful in Northcote, defeating Ann Hartley of the Labour Party.
 This was the only Auckland seat to change hands between Labour and National in the 2005 election.

 In 2006, Coleman (then the National Party's associate health spokesman) caused controversy when he accepted British American Tobacco's – an active lobbier on health sector issues – offer of sitting in their corporate box during a U2 concert.
 It was alleged he blew cigar smoke at a woman during the concert.
 Coleman admitted he made a mistake by sitting in British American Tobacco's corporate box and smoking at a U2 concert.